andgordio/mockupless/docs/Courses/LayoutBasics/Course-project/decoration.md

 The URLs for images are taken from [https://uifaces.co](https://uifaces.co/).

 To create a round photo with a pink outline, you need two containers.
 First, a rounded container with a pink border and a fixed size.
-Second, a flex container with an image (as shown in code sample above), this time with white border to create the space between the photo and the pink border:
+Second, a flex container with an image (similar to the one in the code sample above), this one with a white border to create the space between the photo and the pink border:

 ```html
 <div class="border-2 border-pink-500 w-12 h-12 rounded-full">